Fair Value Hierarchy (IFRS 13)

 Risk assumptions encompass risks intrinsic to specific valuation techniques (like a particular pricing model) and those inherent in the technique’s inputs.
 If a measurement omits a risk adjustment that market participants would factor in, then it wouldn’t reflect a genuine fair value measurement.
 For instance, when there’s pronounced measurement uncertainty, a risk adjustment might be vital, especially if the asset or liability experiences a notable decline in market activity or if the transaction price seems misaligned with its real fair value (IFRS 13.B37–B47).

 Entities should develop unobservable inputs based on the best accessible information.
-While an entity might start with its own data, it should be adjusted if evidence suggests other market participants might employ differing data or if specific aspects exclusive to the entity aren’t accessible to others (e.g., a unique synergy).
+While an entity might start with its own data, it should be adjusted if evidence suggests other market participants might use differing data or if specific aspects exclusive to the entity aren’t accessible to others (e.g., a unique synergy).
 Entities aren’t expected to conduct exhaustive data searches but should incorporate any reasonably available information about market participant assumptions (IFRS 13.86-89).

 For example, in the context of a decommissioning liability acquired in a business combination, a Level 3 input could be a current forecast based on the entity’s data regarding anticipated future cash outflows to meet the obligation.
 This could include market participant perspectives on fulfilment costs and the compensation required for undertaking the obligation.
 If no evidence suggests market participants would adopt different assumptions, this Level 3 input, paired with other data (like a current risk-free interest rate), would be used in a present value technique.
 An alternative consideration is the entity’s credit profile, which might influence the fair value of the liability either in the discount rate or in the future cash outflow estimates.